Cling to the main vine, not the

 - to open the pathway to being a lifelong problem solver

-traits.
-Develop this skill and students will naturally transfer
+action.
+Develop this skill and students will naturally make

-below).
-Being a problem solver reveals all the attributes of the
+Being a problem solver reveals all the attributes of the main vine

-main vine of mathematics.
-Success in the senior Y11 to 13
+of mathematics.
+Success in the senior Y11 to 13 NCEA

-NCEA Achievement Standards, all of which involve the term "in
+Achievement Standards, all of which involve the term "in solving

-The patron of Problem Solving is George Polya, https://en.wikipedia.org/wiki/George_Pólya,
+The patron saint of Problem Solving is George Polya, https://en.wikipedia.org/wiki/George_Pólya,

 and he wrote a book called "How to